Managing Runtime Configs

 This topic explains how to define and manage named runtime configs with your service tile for Pivotal Cloud Foundry (PCF).

-A runtime config is a section of the tile metadata that can define global deployment configurations.
-When a tile author includes a runtime config as a top-level key in the tile metadata, BOSH applies the runtime config to every VM in the deployment.
+A runtime config is a section of the tile metadata that defines global deployment configurations.
+Tile authors can create tiles that only contain a runtime config or add a runtime config to an existing product tile.
+When a tile author includes a runtime config as a top-level property in the tile metadata, BOSH applies the runtime config to every VM in the deployment.

-When you click Apply Changes, Ops Manager combines the runtime config information from every tile in the deployment and assigns each named runtime config a unique identifier.
-Ops Manager creates the name using the tile name, a generated GUID, and the runtime config name defined in the metadata in the following format:
+When operators apply changes to deployments, Ops Manager combines the runtime config information from every tile in the deployment and assigns each named runtime config a unique identifier.
+Ops Manager creates the identifier using the tile name, a generated GUID, and the runtime config name defined in the metadata.

 Tile authors can add

-runtime_configs as a top-level key in tile metadata.
-In this key, the tile author defines configuration properties that Ops Manager applies to all deployments.
+runtime_configs as a top-level property in tile metadata.
+In the runtime config section, the tile author defines configuration properties that Ops Manager applies to all deployments.
 A tile can support any number of runtime configs.